Composite Linear Quotient Orderings of Ideals and Modified Anticycles: Proof of Theorem : Composite Linear Quotient Orderings

 Now we can assume that $c=l = \max\{i,j,l\}$.
 Since $\max\{i,j\}>\max\{a,c\}$.
 Let $z =\max\{i,j\}\leq n-3$.
 Then, $z>a,b$ so that $\frac{x_ax_z}{x_ax_b}$ works.
 This completes the proof of the lemma. \end{proof}

 \begin{corollary} $I_{H_n}^2$ has linear quotients. \end{corollary}

-\begin{proof} The result follows from Lemma \ref{lem-tech} by taking $G_0 = G$, $F_0 = F$, $H_0 = H_n$, equipping the minimal generators of $I_G^2$ with the linear quotient order of Theorem 5.4 \cite{BDMSM}, equipping the minimal generators of $I_GI_F$ with the $(x_n>\ldots>x_1)$-lex order, and equipping the minimal generators of $I_F^2$ with its $(x_n>\ldots>x_1)$-lex order. \end{proof}
+\begin{proof} The result follows from Lemma \ref{lem-tech} by taking $G_0 = G$, $F_0 = F$, $H_0 = H_n$, equipping the minimal generators of $I_G^2$ with the linear quotient order of Theorem 5.4 \cite{BDMSM}, equipping the minimal generators of $I_GI_F$ with the lexicographical order, and equipping the minimal generators of $I_F^2$ with its lexicographical order. \end{proof}

 We will prove the next two lemmas in Section \ref{sec6}.
 These are the remaining two ingredients we need to prove Lemma \ref{lem-main}